BitcoinDesign/Guide/guide/case-studies/payjoin.md

 - Payjoin coordination over NFC (or other wireless near-range communication technology)
 - BIP-78 could to allow 1 more iteration where sender can adjust fees post-handshake & send it back to receiver to broadcast

 This case study not only tackles the design aspects around Payjoin, it hopes to boost interest in the various use cases and benefits.
+Please get in touch with the Bitcoin Design Community for seeking or giving advice or help about designing for Payjoin.

+*Gratitude:*
+- *[Pavlenex](https://pavlenex.com/) from BTCPay for providing access to a Payjoin-capable btcpay instance to test receiving*
+- *[Nicolas Dorier](https://twitter.com/nicolasdorier) for reviewing the case study content and engaging on Payjoin in general*
+- *Finally, thanks [Dan Gould](https://twitter.com/bitgould) for invaluable guidance, patience and passion*

 ## Resources